 The Swiss fund Visions Sud Est was initiated by the Foundation trigon-film Baden and the Fribourg Film Festival, with the collaboration of Nyon's Visions du Reel and the support of the Swiss Agency for Development and Cooperation.
 It supports film productions from Asia, Africa, Latin America and Eastern Europe, aims at making them visible worldwide and guarantees their distribution in Switzerland.

-The National Endowment for the Humanities is the big daddy of government support for documentaries that address the humanities.
-The application process isn't easy (you need an experienced team, a non-profit organization or fiscal sponsor, two humanities advisors, and a lengthy application; Ken Burns' project descriptions are rumored to have been around 40 pages.
-But the payoff is worth it: one-to-three-year grants in the $100,000 - $650,000 range.
+Presuming the National Endowment for the Humanities continues to have a budget, you can continue to apply with documentaries that address the humanities.
+The application process isn't easy—you need an experienced team, a non-profit organization or fiscal sponsor, two humanities advisors, and a lengthy application.
+Ken Burns' project descriptions are rumored to have been around 40 pages, but the payoff is worth it: one-to-three-year grants in the $100,000 - $650,000 range.
 From NEH:

 NEH encourages projects that feature multiple formats to engage the public in the exploration of humanities ideas.
 Film and television projects may be single programs or a series addressing significant figures, events, or ideas and drawing their content from humanities scholarship.
 They must be intended for national distribution.
 The program welcomes projects ranging in length from short-form to broadcast-length video.